kem1101231/odoo_10_docker/README.md

 To add apps and modules as external addons:

-1. Copy all apps and modules you wish to add.
+1. Copy all apps and modules you wish to add to "external_apps" folder.
-2. Update "requirements.txt" and add all python libraries needed by your apps and modules then save.
+2. Update "requirements.txt" inside the "external_apps" folder and add all python libraries needed by your apps and modules then save.

 To run Odoo on Docker